darrenleeweber/aws-ops/README.md

 Once any instance is created and assigned a public DNS, it can be added to your `~/.ssh/config` file, along with the required AWS Key Pair used to access it.
-It recommended that `Host` value matches the instance name in `config/settings/{stage}.yml` and it's essential that the `Host` value is used in the Capistrano `config/deploy/{stage}.rb` settings.
+It's recommended that a `Host` value matches the instance name in `config/settings/{stage}.yml` and it's essential that the `Host` value is used in the Capistrano `config/deploy/{stage}.rb` settings.
+(Note that it is easier to use the same `AWS_ENV` name as the capistrano `{stage}` name, but this is not an essential requirement, they could be different.)

 An example of an `~/.ssh/config` entry:
 ```